10 Cruise Tips and Hacks for a Great Time on the High Seas

 10. Get travel protection

-Even a simple jaunt around the Caribbean deserves to be protected with a travel protection plan designed with cruising in mind, like Generali’s Premium Plan.
+Even a simple jaunt around the Caribbean deserves a travel protection plan designed with cruising in mind, like Generali Global Assistance’s Premium Plan.
 It’s one of the best ways to cruise smarter – and enjoy your trip more.
 Read Why Travel Protection is Crucial for Cruise Trips to learn more.

 We’d love to hear some of your cruise tips and hacks.
 Share them with your fellow travelers on our Facebook and Instagram communities.